pydjinni/pydjinni/docs/introduction.md

 Once artifacts are built, they can be published easily with PyDjinni.

-It can upload the distribution artifact to a repository or registry, hiding away the underlying process that is different for every targeted platform:
+It can upload the distribution artifact to a repository or registry, hiding the underlying process that is different for every targeted platform:

 ```shell